 You have the right to receive emergency services at any time, 24-hours a day, seven days a week, without prior authorization for payment of care.
+You have the right to use any hospital or other setting to receive emergency care at any time, 24 hours a day, seven days a week, without prior authorization for payment of care.

-If you have a behavioral health emergency you should seek help right away.
-You can call the emergency number for your CMH office, you can go to any hospital that offers emergency care, or call 911.
+If you have a behavioral health emergency, you should seek help right away.
+You can call the emergency number for your CMH office listed below, you can go to any hospital that offers emergency care, or call 911.
+If you have a life-threatening or medical emergency and cannot transport yourself to a hospital, always call 9-1-1 right away.